 You might want to go ahead and keep an absorbent in the freezer so that it can pick up bad smells before they get worse.

 If the bad smell, which is most likely coming from your freezer, is not coming from food items that have spoiled, then the issue could be trapped in your insulation.
-The problem of a continual bad smell can become very expensive to try and find out why it’s happening.
+The problem of a continual bad smell can become very time-consuming and often expensive to try and find out why it’s happening.

 Baking soda, also known as sodium bicarbonate or sodium hydrogen carbonate, is a chemical compound with the chemical formula NaHCO3.
 It is a white crystalline powder that reacts in water to create carbon dioxide, which leaches odor out of objects.

-It does this by drawing in moisture from the air when placed on an object and then attracting bad odor molecules before they can sink into fabric fibers.
+It does this by drawing in moisture from the air when placed on an object, and then attracting bad odor molecules before they can sink into fabric fibers.

 It’s important to note that baking soda is not meant for consumption—rather, use it only in case your refrigerator or freezer becomes smelly – never put it directly inside your mouth!

 Remember, you get rid of bad smells in your freezer all by yourself.
 It might just take a while.
 Try absorbents to soak up the bad smells, and give your fridge a good cleaning to get rid of spoiled or old food debris.